HeikoKramer/linux/linux_notes.md

 <kbd>/</kbd> to **search**, <kbd>q</kbd> to **quit**. <br>
 <kbd>o</kbd> the **options** menu is most interesting.
 Here you can change those settings which are also managed in **lynx.cfg** I guess. <br>
 I've managed to save my changes by checking **Save options to disk** and click <kbd>left</kbd> on **Accept Changes**. <br>
-Colors swapped back to the default after that, but looks my changes were saved. <br>
+Colors swapped back to the default after that, but it looks like my changes were saved. <br>
 I've activated **vim** keybindings and to **auto-accept cookies**. <br>
 **vim** keybindings have the disadvantage that you start entering jjjjjj and stuff as soon as you hit some entry field. <br>